oktadev/okta-blog/_source/_posts/2021-06-23-okta-oso-fastapi-sqlalchemy.md

 What, you expected TodoMVC?

 Our app allows authenticated users to register their own bears and view the bear population at large.
-It consists of two separate services: a front end through which users authenticate with Okta, and a back end that exposes an extensive API for creating and retrieving bears.
+It consists of two separate services: (1) a front end through which users authenticate with Okta, and (2) a back end that exposes an extensive API for creating and retrieving bears.

 ## Set Up Okta

-{% include setup/cli.md type="spa" %}
+{% include setup/cli.md type="spa" framework="React" loginRedirectUri="http://localhost:8080/login/callback" logoutRedirectUri="http://localhost:8080" %}

-Once your new Okta application is created, the Okta CLI will print out the app's `Issuer` and `Client ID` properties:
+Once your new Okta application is created, the Okta CLI will print out its `Issuer` and `Client ID` properties:

 ```console
 $ okta apps create